abbyFarnsworth/abbyFarnsworth.github.io/README.md

 ![image](https://user-images.githubusercontent.com/86175837/154808919-1674e535-ae86-44d1-92bc-7b1fd54b7d41.png)

 The biggest improvement, and the one I am most proud of, was the expansion of the Task module, used to manage employee tasks.
 The original Task module only had one task bucket, which meant that every single employee task was labeled generically.
 I wanted to create different tasks so that when the employees are notified that they have a task to complete, they can immediately see what they need to do.
 This involved doing something I have never done before—nesting classes.
-I came up with three tasks that would likely be part of the daily routine at a doctor’s office—place call to patient, retrieve lab results, and send out appointment reminder—and created a class for each of them within the main Task class (code snippet below).
+I came up with three tasks that would likely be part of the daily routine at a doctor’s office—place call to patient, retrieve lab results, and send out appointment reminder—and created a class for each of them within the main Task class (code snippets below).

+#### Task Class Before

+#### Task Class After
 ![image](https://user-images.githubusercontent.com/86175837/154809253-828a4b6f-0c6e-4ab0-a553-23ed6c8d77d2.png)

 This program required a JUnit test to be created for each of the code modules, so there are 6 test programs.
 The tests are meant to check every function of the code.
 For example, the Patient Test verifies that the patient ID, first name, last name, phone number, address, prescriptions, and allergies information all fit within the character limit.
 Phone number is checked for both too many and too few digits.
 Furthermore, each field is checked to see if it can be pulled from the patient list and if it can be updated (snippet of JUnit test below).